 Since his college graduation, he was in spring training with the Traverse City Beach Bums, an independent professional team.
 After independent ball, he traveled to Belgium to play for the Brussels Kangaroos.
 He then transitioned into coaching, where he spent time with the Battle Creek Bombers, and was the pitching coach at Siena Heights University from 2008-10.

 Theisen becomes just the fifth head baseball coach at Hillsdale College in the past 30 years.
-He is a second-generation college head coach, joining his father Gordie who has coached college baseball in the state of Michigan for more than 25 years.
+He is a second-generation college head coach, joining his father Gordie who has coached college baseball in the state of Michigan for more than 30 years.
+He is Driveline Baseball Hitting Certified.

 Gordie Theisen is the "father" portion of the father-son combination guiding the Hillsdale College baseball program.
 Together, Gordie and his son Eric, led the Charger baseball team to new heights in 2016.

 Together, they led the team to its first-ever victories in the GLIAC Tournament and its debut in the NCAA Division II Midwest Regional Tournament.
-Gordie Theisen enters his fourth season as the program's pitching coach in 2016-17.
+Gordie Theisen enters his eighth season as the program's pitching coach in 2020-21.

 “It’s exciting, we have always talked about how cool it would be to some day have the opportunity to coach together,” Eric Theisen said.
 “We’re fortunate to not only have the opportunity, but have it come so soon.